dmorse/pscf/README.md

 The source files for the user manual are text files that are stored in the doc/user-man directory.
 The relevant files have file extension .rst.

-We also recommend that users refer to the 2016 article from the journal Macromolecules, cited below.
-This article provides a brief introduction to SCFT, discusses the algorithms used in the PSCF program, and discusses some issues faced by first time users.
+We also recommend that users refer to the 2016 reference article from the journal Macromolecules, cited below.
+This article provides a brief introduction to SCFT, discusses some of the algorithms and file formats used in the PSCF program, and discusses some issues and questions faced by first time users.

 # Developer Documentation